Why I Became a Calvinist

 mar 4:20 And these are they which are sown on good ground; such as hear the word, and receive it, and bring forth fruit, some thirtyfold, some sixty, and some an hundred.

-Of note is what seperates the final group from the other three.
+Of note is what separates the final group from the other three.
 In both cases the focus is on the fruits, the true believers will bear fruit.
 Mathew adds that they understood the word, implying that proper understanding of the Word is necessary to bear fruit.

 The Calvinistic view of the parable of the sower is that the second and third groups were never true believers, or as the scripture says, they had no root, and so either trial or temptation easily led them away from their false conversion experience.